cswclui/katacoda-scenarios-1/mstran-004/step02.md

 `minikube tunnel`{{execute T2}}

+---

+**WARNING:** As you traverse to and from separate terminal windows in Katacoda, it can take time for the terminal's command prompt (`$`) to appear.
+Don't click on an instruction in the left side interactive content pane until the command prompt appears.

+---

 You'll get the following episodic output from the process which will continue to run the third terminal window.

 ```